-To open the Lenovo Vantage program, see "Accessing a program on your computer" on page 43.
-For more information about using the program, refer to the help system of the program.

-- Use Windows Update to get the system updates, such as security fixes, new versions of Windows components, and device driver updates. - 1.
+- Open Lenovo Vantage to check the available update packages.
+If the latest update package is available, follow the on-screen instructions to download and install the package. - To open the Lenovo Vantage program, see "Accessing a program on your computer" on page 46. - Use Windows Update to get the system updates, such as security fixes, new versions of Windows components, and device driver updates. - 1.
 Click the Start button to open the Start menu. - 2.
 Click Settings → Update & Security → Windows Update. - 3.
 Follow the instructions on the screen.

 Note: The device drivers provided by Windows Update might not be tested by Lenovo.
-It is recommended that you get device drivers by using Lenovo programs or from the Lenovo Web site at https://support.lenovo.com.
+It is recommended that you get device drivers by using Lenovo programs or from the Lenovo Web site at https:// support.lenovo.com.